liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/cook_book.md

 Another way is via the `InSequence()` clause (not the same as the `InSequence` class), which we borrowed from jMock 2.
-It's less flexible than `After()`, but more convenient when you have long chains of sequential calls, as it doesn't require you to come up with different names for the expectations in the chains.
+It's less flexible than `After()`, but more convenient when you have long chains of sequential calls, as it doesn't require you to come up with different m_names for the expectations in the chains.
 Here's how it works:

 If we view `EXPECT_CALL()` statements as nodes in a graph, and add an edge from